ai-forever/LIBRA/README.md

 python predict.py -c path_to_config
 ```

-The predictions will be saved in "predictions/" or wherever you chose in your config.
+The predictions will be saved in "predictions/" or wherever you choose in your config.

 ### Metric Evaluation